sbadillo/neural-networks-dogbreed/README.md

 * User uploads an image to the main page.
 * if a dog is detected in the image, we display the predicted breed.
+* for comparison, the results page provides some examples of the training set.
-* if a human is detected in the image, we return the resembling dog breed.
+* as a fun twist, if a human is detected in the image, we return the resembling dog breed.
-* if neither is detected in the image, provide output that indicates an error and some suggestions.
+* if neither is detected in the image, we provide an error and some suggestions.

-## Prediction algorithms
+## Finding dog's breed with artificial intelligence
 The project's backend demonstrates the concept of [**Transfer Learning**](https://en.wikipedia.org/wiki/Transfer_learning) by leveraging existing models and building on top of pre-trained **convolutional neural networks**.
-These models are used to identify dogs or humans, and later to predict a dog's breed.
+These models are used to identify dogs or humans, and later to predict the dog's breed.

-# Quickstart
+# Quick start

 ## Installation
-Clone this repository, then cd into it
+Clone this repository, then navigate into it

     $ git clone https://github.com/sbadillo/neural-networks-dogbreed.git
     $ cd neural-networks-dogbreed

 It is recommended to set-up a python virtual environment using the `conda` package manager from the Anaconda distribution ([available here](https://www.anaconda.com/products/distribution)).

 Run this command from a conda-enabled shell.
 This will create a new environment called **`dog-env`** and install all dependencies.
+Alternatively, you can install the [packages manually](/environment.yml).

+    ## note: this command might take a minute or two.

     $ conda env create -f environment.yml